ferreir2/HRTrader-PPO/README.md

 # HRTrader-PPO

-Template to train a Horse Racing online trader using a Proximal Policy Optimization (PPO) Reinforcement Learning (RL) algorithm.
+Template to train a Horse Racing online trader agent using a Proximal Policy Optimization (PPO) Reinforcement Learning (RL) algorithm.

 The implementation only allows for one "open trade" at a time.
 For example, if the agent has placed a lay bet and then backs, the back bet size is adjusted so that the book is greened up.